foranetworks/protocol/core/activity_pub.md

 Fora will use [decentralized identifiers](https://www.w3.org/TR/did-core/), to identify both clients and communities.

 Please refer to the DID specification for further details, but it is essential to understand that:
+- a DID is a URI (it can be a URL and it has properties such as Query, Fragment etc)
 - a DID identifies a DID Subject, and that subject must never change
 - a DID resolves to a DID Document which describes the DID subject
 - a DID Document may be modified by one or more DID Controllers